 Special Effects Stage

 The performers present some interesting sound effects and cinematic tricks.
 In one presentation we got to see how to film a burning man - with real fire.
-In another presentation, we got to see how a floating astronaut's image is superimposed on solar system background.
+In another presentation, we got to see how a floating astronaut's image is superimposed on a solar system background.

 Where to Eat